Strategic arrivals to a queue with service rate uncertainty: Model and Preliminaries

 Customers wish to avoid waiting and choose their arrival time to the queue with the goal of minimizing expected waiting time.
 An arrival strategy for a customer is given by a probability distribution on $\mathcal{T}$ and can be represented by a cdf $F(t)$.
 We denote the support of an arrival strategy $F$ by $\sigma(F) := \inf\{ \mathcal{S} \subseteq \mathcal{T} s.t. \int_{s \in \mathcal{S}} F(ds) = 1 \}$.
 We focus our analysis on the symmetric (within types) case where all customers of type $i\in\mathcal{C}$ use the same strategy $F_i$.

 Let $A(t)$ denote the cumulative arrival process of customers to the system.
-Given an arrival profile $(F_a,F_b)$, the amount of customers arriving during an interval $(s,t]$ is a Poisson random variable (by applying the Poisson splitting property),
+Given an arrival profile $(F_a,F_b)$, the amount of customers arriving during an interval $(s,t]$ is a Poisson random variable,

-Furthermore, if $F_a,F_b$ are continuous distributions then the arrival process is a non-homogeneous Poisson process with cumulative rate $\lambda_a F_a(t)+\lambda_b F_b(t)$ (see, e.g., Chapter 2 of \cite{book_DVJ2003}).
+This is verified by applying the Poisson splitting property for any interval $[s,t)$, which further implies that the increments on disjoint intervals are independent.
+Hence, if $F_a,F_b$ are continuous distributions then the arrival process is a nonhomogeneous Poisson process with cumulative rate $\lambda_a F_a(t)+\lambda_b F_b(t)$ (see, e.g., Chapter 2 of \cite{book_DVJ2003}).
 Observe that all customers assume the same arrival process, regardless of their individual belief, because it does not depend on the service times.

 The assumption of a Poisson number of customers is convenient for several reasons.
-First of all, as explained above, it implies a Markovian (nonhomegenous in time) arrival process.
-This makes the analysis of the queueing bottlneck game easier than the seemingly simple case of a determinstic number of arrivals, which is in fact as difficult to analyze as the case of a general random variable (see \cite{JS2013,HR2015}).
-Furthermore, this assumption is appropiate in a setting where a big population of potential customers arrive with a small probability, due to the Poisson approximation of a Binomial random variable.
-Another attractive property of the Poisson number of players is that under standard axiomatic assumptions, for any tagged customer the conditional number of other customers joining is also Poisson random variable with the same mean (e.g., \cite{HM2012}).
+First of all, as explained above, it implies a Markovian (nonhomogeneous in time) arrival process.
+This makes the analysis of the queueing bottleneck game easier than the seemingly simple case of a deterministic number of arrivals, which is in fact as difficult to analyze as the case of a general random variable (see \cite{JS2013,HR2015}).
+Furthermore, this assumption is appropriate in a setting where each customer in a big population arrives with a small probability, due to the Poisson approximation of a Binomial random variable.
+Another attractive property of the Poisson number of players is that under standard axiomatic assumptions, for any tagged customer the number of other customers joining, conditional on the event that the tagged customer joins, is also Poisson random variable with the same mean (e.g., \cite{HM2012}).

 Let $W_i(t)$ denote the waiting time for a type $i\in\mathcal{C}$ customer arriving at $t$.
 The distribution of the waiting time depends on the specific assumptions made on the service distribution, and we will consider several cases in this paper.
 Customers wish to arrive at a time $t$ that minimizes their expected waiting time